| |

-I celebrated my running anniversary this weekend in the 408k-Race to the Row.
-Achieving this milestone alongside Arjun, who was with me last year, made it special.
+I celebrated my running anniversary this weekend in the 408k Race to the Row.
+Accomplishing this milestone alongside Arjun, who was with me last year, made it special.

 Running consistently for a year isn’t a big deal for most people, but it is for me.
-I went from a sedentary lifestyle in 2017 to turning it around in 2018 and logging over 450 miles of running in 2019.
+In 2017, I had a sedentary lifestyle.
+I turned it around in 2018.
+By 2019, I logged over 450 miles of running.
 The year of running saw me move from just under 12 minutes to ~8-9 minutes a mile.
 The feeling of competing with myself freed me from all pressures.

 To ensure I did not quit, I gave myself simple goals.
-Instead of trying to do too much, I focused on being consistent, and it helped me not to get hurt.
+Instead of trying to do too much, I focused on being consistent, which helped me not get hurt.

-With 12 races under my belt in 2019, I feel comfortable thinking of myself as a runner.
-While running is a part of life now, if someone had told me in 2017 that I’d be signing up for races around the Bay Area in 2020, I’d laughed them off.
+With 12 races in 2019, I feel comfortable considering myself a runner.
+Running is now a part of my life.
+In 2017, if someone had told me I’d be signing up for races around the Bay Area in 2020, I would have laughed them off.
 And here I am now, not only signing myself up but also urging others to join me.

 So, if you are new to running, please find some pointers that might help you.

 Get out, get going: The first step is getting out there and running.
-Pace, distance, and stop-and-go does not matter.
-Find your groove – music, the trail, the route, a friend, a run club – whatever gets you going, do that.
+Pace, distance, and stop-and-go do not matter.
+Find your groove—music, the trail, the route, a friend, a run club—whatever gets you going, do that.
 Some folks like to mix it up; I am a creature of habit.
 Again, do what feels right for you.

 Don’t give up: Pretty much everything that can come your way will.
 Stay focused, make running, and make yourself a priority.
 Start with a smaller duration and distance.
 Push yourself to finish that regularly.
-In the first 2-3 months, you will discover “new” muscles, which will wreak havoc with your brain and test your grit.
+In the first 2-3 months, you will discover “new” muscles.
+They will wreak havoc with your brain.
+These discoveries will test your grit.

 Don’t give up.
 Don’t quit.